Cherreads

 They glanced at one other, then looked past the entrance.

-Warm light spilled down from above, scattered.
-They stepped through the straight arch—one of four.
+Warm light spilled down from above, scattered in uneven pools.
+They stepped through the straight arch, one of four.

-Inside, a couple dozen people lingered about, spread across the wide floor.
-High up, the catwalks sat empty for now while a persistent hum filled the air, crashing softly against the castle walls.
+Inside, a couple dozen people lingered across the wide floor.
+High overhead, the catwalks sat empty for now while a persistent hum filled the air, brushing softly against the castle walls.

-Only then did Sienna's gaze snag on a board set off to the side—bright against the metal.
+Only then did Sienna's gaze catch on a board set off to the side—bright against the metal.

 'OPENING SOON.'

-She slowed, nudging Ikade lightly with her elbow and tilting her head toward it.
+She slowed, nudging Ikade lightly with her elbow.

 "Oh.
 Well this is a waste of time."

-Turning around, Sienna complain before Ikade joined her.
+Turning around, Sienna complained before Ikade joined her.

 Step.

-Already in front of their dorm, they unlocked the room and passed through, swapping their shoes for slippers then dropping onto the couch, resting their weary legs.
+Already in front of their dorm, they unlocked the room and stepped inside, swapping their shoes for slippers before dropping onto the couch and resting their weary legs.

-Sienna handed the controls to Ikade, then pushed herself up and headed for the bedroom.
+Sienna handed the remote over to Ikade, then pushed herself up and headed for the bedroom.
 She grabbed the spare blanket and, on her way back, tossed it over the feline, earning a soft groan in return.

-They settled in softness, sharing half the blanket, chatting about nothing while the television played in the background.
+They settled into the softness, sharing half the blanket and chatting about nothing while the television played in the background.

 Then—another version of them.